agayonlombardo/pores4thought/README.md

 ### Data pre-treatment

-This step is required to create a training set cosisting of sub-volumes from the original tomographic data.
+* This step is required to create the one-hot encoded training set cosisting of sub-volumes from the original tomographic data.

-The following libraries need to be in the same folder: ```dataset.py```
+* The original tomographic data must be in the same folder as the ```input_datasets_3D``` script

+* The tomographic data of SOFC anode can be found in (https://doi.org/10.1016/j.jpowsour.2018.03.025)

+* The tomographic data of Li-ion cathode can be found in (https://iopscience.iop.org/article/10.1149/2.0731814jes)

+* To generate the training set run:

 ```
-Give an example
+python input_datasets_3D.py
 ```

 ### Training step

-Explain what these tests test and why
+The following libraries need to be in the same folder: ```dataset.py``` Explain what these tests test and why

 ```